General Education Sequences for Science Majors | Physical Sciences Courses for Non–Science Majors | General Education Courses | Elective Courses

 Science think pieces are an important genre of public writing.
 Think pieces are longform journalism typically ranging between 2,000 and 5,000 words that appear in print and online publications.
 Readers of all kinds turn to science think pieces to understand critical issues in STEM fields and get a big picture perspective.
 Science think pieces provide deep context, informed perspective, and expert synthesis of the most recent data and findings.
 They have the power to shape public opinion and influence science policy.
 This course guides students through the process of conceiving, developing, pitching, writing, and potentially publishing an engaging and persuasive science think piece.
 Through reading-inspired group discussions and instructor-led writing projects, the course introduces students to current theories and best practices of science communication as well as everyday processes in science journalism and public-facing science writing.
 Students will finish the course with a polished science think piece ready for submission to potential venues for publication.
 No prior knowledge of science communication is required.

-Instructor(s): Jordan Bimm Terms Offered: Autumn Winter
+Instructor(s): Jordan Bimm Terms Offered: Autumn Spring Winter

 Prerequisite(s): Three quarters of physical or biological (including neuroscience) sciences.
 Third- or fourth-year standing or consent of instructor.